‹ Back to Insights

 Surface Treatment of Thermoplastics for Aerospace Components

 The Aerospace and Defense Industry is experiencing a market boom right now.
 Investments in the aerospace industry are an increasingly significant part of the world economy.
 Last year, almost $1 trillion was spent worldwide, with about $400 billion spent directly on aircraft and space systems manufacturing in the United States alone.
-None of this is slowing down anytime soon.
+None of this will slow down anytime soon.

 New Applications for Advanced Materials